 Botanical Name: Crassula multicava

-It looks more like a sedum plant with spoon-like green leaves, having red edges.
+It looks like a sedum plant with spoon-like green leaves with red edges.
 When planted in groups, it can create an outstanding uniform look.

 18. Red Flames

 This variety is prized with distinct-looking foliage that looks like a pink-tinged rosette.
-Grow it in shade and the leaves will take a bright apple-green color.
+Grow it in the shade, and the leaves will take a bright apple-green color.